mobizt/Firebase-ESP-Client/README.md

 The [ESP8266 and Raspberry Pi Pico](https://github.com/mobizt/Firebase-ESP8266) and [ESP32](https://github.com/mobizt/Firebase-ESP32) versions are available which provide only Firebase Realtime database and Firebase Cloud Messaging functions.

-The version of new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library is availavle which is faster and more reliable.
+The new version of new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library is availavle for you to try.

 ## Contents